wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### SuccessValue

-Represents successful request count(2xx response code) for a single timestamp.
-Timestamp is calculated according to the provided granularity value.
+Represents the successful request count (i.e., requests that have received the `2xx` response code) for a single timestamp.
+The timestamp is calculated according to the granularity value provided.

 <table>
 <thead>